-If you're using JFrog CLI from a bash or zsh shells, you can install JFrog CLI's auto-completion scripts.
+If you're using JFrog CLI from a bash, zsh, or fish shells, you can install JFrog CLI's auto-completion scripts.

-If you're installing JFrog CLI using Homebrew, the bash auto-complete scripts are automatically installed by Homebrew.
-Please make sure that your .bash_profile is configured as described in the Homebrew Shell Completion documentation.
+If you're installing JFrog CLI using Homebrew, the bash, zsh, or fish auto-complete scripts are automatically installed by Homebrew.
+Please make sure that your .bash_profile or .zshrc are configured as described in the Homebrew Shell Completion documentation.

 With your favourite text editor, open $HOME/.zshrc and add ‘jfrog’ to the plugin list.